This post may contain affiliate links.

 Address: Bottino Restaurant, 246 10th Ave New York, NY 10001

 Go for a Casual Meal at the Empire Diner

 When it comes to upscale retro dining, the Empire Diner serves up ‘vintage’ in style.
 This art deco diner is open until 11:00 p.m. on weekdays and midnight on weekends, making it a viable stop for an after-art-opening bite.

-A classic Chelsea restaurant, the Empire has a chrome exterior that shines right out of the past, an updated spare interior and a menu that includes fried chicken with aleppo honey sauce and chicory ramp potato salad.
-Over the years the Empire has changed owners, closed and reopened more than once, but its long history as an artist hangout is not forgotten.
+A classic Chelsea restaurant, the Empire has a chrome exterior that shines right out of the past, an updated spare interior and a menu that includes Fried Chicken with Waffles and Lobster BLTs.

 Address: Empire Diner 210 10th Ave, New York, NY 10011

 Try the Cookshop for Brunch